Start at the beginning

 Gyaru-moji is sort of like a Japanese Leet: a variant orthography for Japanese.
 Unlike Leet, which was developed in the predominantly male hacker culture, Gyaru-moju (which means “girl characters”) appears to have been developed by schoolgirls.
 In both cases, by … Continue reading

-Syloti Nagari, also called Sylheti Nagari, was used in northeastern India from around 1550 AD until the 1970s.
-The region where it was used — the Sylhet region of Bangladesh — has been Muslim for a very long time, which … Continue reading
+Syloti Nagari, also called Sylheti Nagari, was used in northern India, what is now the Sylhet region of Bangladesh, from around 1550 AD until the 1970s.
+The region where it was used has been Muslim for a very long time, … Continue reading

 Oriya probably descended from Bengali, though some say Kalinga (a script so obscure I can’t find out much about it, and which unfortunately shares a name with a language spoken in the Phillipines).
 Oriya looks quite different from the other … Continue reading